StarGate01/NFCPresenceFix/README.md

+> [!NOTE]
+> This module is considered deprecated.
+A better variant of this module can be found at https://github.com/rmnscnce/NfcNci_Patience .
+That new module injects into the Android NFC process instead of the indivisual apps, which resolves the issues mentioned below.

 # NFCPresenceFix

 LSPosed module to fix the NFC presence timeout of AOSP `NfcNci`.
 Requires an Android phone and https://github.com/LSPosed/LSPosed (e.g. via https://github.com/topjohnwu/Magisk and Zygisk).